 It’s something we have borne in mind while creating the Weblium platform.

 Imagine that all you need is just make an order and tell a company representative what website you need.
-All the web design and technical work is done for you by professionals and what you get is a ready website.
+All the web design and technical work are done for you by professionals and what you get is a ready website.
 Just as in the “web development” option.

 At the same time, your website may be ready in 2 to 7 days.
 It’s what we really do if the website doesn’t need dozens of pages and the clients provide us with information quickly.